← Back to 後漢書

 [] []

 Jun answered: 'They say you smell of copper coins.'
 Lie swung his cane at him.
 Jun, in tiger guard uniform with plumed cap, bolted.
-Lie shouted after the fleeing soldier-son.
+Lie cursed: 'Dead soldier—when your father strikes you, you run—is that filial?'
 [Note four] Jun cited Shun's rule: endure light blows, flee heavy ones.'"
 [Note five] Lie dropped the stick, ashamed.
 He later rose to grand commandant.

 []